BOARD OF DIRECTORS

 Andrew H. Mansmann, CPA

-Andrew is the Sr. Manager of Operations Finance at Amgen in Thousand Oaks, CA. Prior to that he was the Director of Accounting and Finance for Dental Lab Holdings, LLC in West Hills, CA.
+Mr. Andrew Mansmann is the Sr. Manager of Operations Finance at Amgen in Thousand Oaks, CA. Prior to that he was the Director of Accounting and Finance for Dental Lab Holdings, LLC in West Hills, CA.

 He is a specialist in people and process-oriented operational accounting, with an entrepreneurial spirit combined with a proven track record of successfully partnering with senior executives to measure and achieve financial goals and objectives.

-Andrew has a Bachelor of Arts in Business Economics, with an Emphasis in Accounting from the University of California, Santa Barbara.
+Mr. Mansmann has a Bachelor of Arts in Business Economics, with an Emphasis in Accounting from the University of California, Santa Barbara.
 He is also a Certified Public Accountant.

 He says, “I believe that the combination of my Christian beliefs, and my people and process focus, will allow me to further support and guide LSSSC in 2020 and beyond.”